-If your deployment includes NAS devices that support the vStorage APIs for Array Integration (VAAI), you can enable the View Composer Array Integration (VCAI) feature on linked-clone pools.
+If your deployment includes NAS devices that support the vStorage APIs for Array Integration (VAAI), you can enable the View Composer Array Integration (VCAI) feature on View Composer linked-clone desktop pools.
 This feature uses native NFS snapshot technology to clone virtual machines.

 With this technology, the NFS disk array clones the virtual machine files without having the ESXi host read and write the data.
 This operation might reduce the time and network load when virtual machines are cloned.